Why Every Conversation Shapes Your Culture | Braintrust

 Think about that moment when a leader pauses to listen instead of rushing to respond.
 The other person's brain experiences a surge of psychological safety, which creates an opening for creativity and problem solving.
 On the flip side, when a manager dismisses an idea too quickly, the stress response can shut down higher-level thinking and reinforce a culture of silence.

-It only takes a few seconds for the brain to decide whether a conversation is safe.
+That is all the brain needs to decide whether a conversation is safe.
 That decision, repeated thousands of times across an organization, becomes the foundation of the culture.

 Culture as the Accumulation of Conversations